Skip to main content

 (Image credit: Mega Crit)

-Naturally, given the added firepower you’ll be working with, enemies scale to get stronger to match.
-Enemy HP scales with the number of players on the field, to the point that common enemies will practically match the HP of a singleplayer Elite when playing with four players.
+Naturally, with the added firepower you have as a team, enemies scale to get stronger.
+Enemy HP increases with the number of players, to the point that common enemies will practically match the HP of a singleplayer Elite when playing with four players.
 Fortunately, attacks otherwise remain the same as in singleplayer since enemies hit everyone at once.

-The big numbers can look scary, but multiplayer strategies can lead to absolutely huge damage on enemies if you play carefully.
-We’re talking much more damage than what four average players could inflict individually.
+These big numbers can look scary, but good multiplayer strategy can land huge damage on enemies if you play carefully - much more damage than four average players could inflict individually.
 Personally, my first four player run of the game was probably four times easier than even my most busted runs of the game by myself.
-You may get into trouble if your party isn’t quite synergizing properly (playing with two players feels a bit trickier), but otherwise multiplayer pushes the odds in your favor.
+You can get into trouble if your party isn’t synergizing well (playing with two players feels trickier), but otherwise multiplayer generally pushes the odds in your favor.

 Sign up to the GamesRadar+ Newsletter